Superficial (album)

+The album has retrospectively received more positive reviews, with many critics suggesting that Montag's public image unfairly overshadowed the music.
+It became a cult classic among fans, and fourteen years after its release, the album track "I'll Do It" received a surge of streams and was released as a single on December 13, 2024, after going viral on the video-sharing TikTok.

+To celebrate the 15th anniversary of the album, an extended edition was released on January 11, 2025, including remixes and recordings from the original sessions that didn’t make the track list.
+Around this time, Montag and her family's home was destroyed by the Palisades Fire in 2025 and was shown on many news outlets.

+Many new observers began purchasing and streaming the album to show consolation, which resulted in the album debuting at 54 on the US Billboard 200, and number two on the US Top Dance Albums, with 15,000 album-equivalent units.
+"I'll Do It" and "Superficial" also charted at numbers 5 and 9 on the Hot Dance/Pop Songs chart, marking her second and third songs to ever make a debut on any Billboard charts.
+The original version of the album, the single "Superficial", and a later remix of "I'll Do It" featuring Pitbull, all remained at number one for some time on the main iTunes Store charts in several countries.

+A digital reissue entitled Superficial 2: Heidiwood Edition was surprise released on January 24, 2025, and supplements the original track listing with a 12 track cut down tracklist of Montag’s second studio album, Heidiwood (2025).

+Background

 Montag first rose to fame as a cast member on the MTV television series The Hills.
 She gained further notoriety through her relationship with co-star Spencer Pratt, with the two gaining a reputation as "villains" in the media.
 With her career on the rise, Montag announced her intentions of recording a pop album.
 She explained her venture into music, stating "I always loved to sing.
 I was shy about that for a while, but I eventually started to open up about how I wanted to record an album.
 I knew I needed to start making moves."
 Prior to her rise to stardom, Montag's manager had begun laying down the groundwork for her to begin working on a pop-rock influenced album, though Montag insisted on a pop album.
 She cited artists such as Britney Spears and Janet Jackson as her main musical influences, claiming they made her want to be a pop star.
 Pratt, a talent manager who had managed Brody Jenner, was able to get Montag a meeting with Jenner's former step-father David Foster to speak about her potential music career.
 Following a meeting at Foster's recording studio in Miami, he agreed to work with Montag.